Dr. Carolyn Rubin

 Program Director and Veterinarian

 “Dr. C” is from New Orleans, Louisiana.
-She is a graduate of Louisiana State University School of Veterinary Medicine, a member of the American Veterinary Medical Association, the Colegio de Medicos Veterinarios de Costa Rica, and the American Society of Primatologists.
+She is a graduate of Louisiana State University School of Veterinary Medicine, a member of the American Veterinary Medical Association, the Colegio de Medicos Veterinarios de Costa Rica, Association of Primate Veterinarians, and the American Society of Primatologists.
 After attending an undergraduate biology program in the Galapagos Islands, Ecuador, her studies took a drastic turn from human to veterinary medicine.
 Dr. Rubin practiced in a 17-doctor small animal hospital in the US before moving to Costa Rica.
 In Costa Rica her career came full circle back to her biology roots, working with primates and other neotropical species.
 She is truly grateful for the mentors who opened many doors and passionate about wildlife conservation, thus has developed the CARES Project to pay it forward.
 CARES has since moved on to further the opportunities for students at the Smithsonian Tropical Research Institute in Panama, working with more species, conservation projects, and prevention of zoonotic disease in indigenous areas.
-She loves teaching and sharing with students, and currently lives on a sailboat with her significant other Charles, and two chihuahuas, Petal and Lunabel.
+She loves teaching and sharing with students, lives full-time on a sailboat, and is a Chihuahua mom of two, Petal and Lunabel.

 Dr. Gloria Fonseca